mmontag/chip-player-js/docs/libxmp.rst

   libxmp is used to provide background music to games or other applications where sound effects can be played in response to events or user actions

+* **Classic mixer:** *[Added in libxmp 4.4]*
+  Certain formats may use special mixers modeled after the original hardware used to play the format, providing more realist sound at the expense of CPU usage.
+Currently Amiga formats such as Protracker can use a mixer modeled after the Amiga 500, with or without the led filter.

 A simple example
 ~~~~~~~~~~~~~~~~